we are entrepreneurs, making sharp, data-driven decisions and forging new ways to make success a part of our process.

-Yael Barsheshet is a Senior Associate at Hetz Ventures.
+Yael Barsheshet is a Principal at Hetz Ventures.
 Previously, Yael acted as Director of Product and Operations at Zebra Medical Vision (acquired by Nanox Vision).
 Yael spent her 11-year military career serving in the Israeli Elite Intelligence Unit and 8200 (49’), completing her service as Cyber Operations Commander (Rank Major).
 With over a decade of experience managing cross-functional teams, Yael has successfully led complex product development and technical projects from conception to completion.
 Yael holds a BSc in Computer Science (Magna Cum Laude) from Reichman University and Washington University in Saint Louis, and she is a graduate of the Zell Entrepreneurship Program.

 Anat Eitan is CFO at Hetz Ventures, where she brings 20+ years of finance leadership and management experience at global companies.
 Throughout her career, Anat has been responsible for the finance, legal and commercial activities including fundraising, M&A and strategic planning.
 Prior to joining Hetz Ventures, Anat served as CFO at Tytocare, which developed a device for patients to perform guided medical exams remotely, alongside a healthcare provider.
 Previously, Anat filled CFO roles at Stratoscale, a software-defined cloud infrastructure solution, and at Waze for 4.5 years, from Round A to the company's acquisition by Google.
 Her earlier experience includes senior finance roles at Schema (acquired by Teoco) and KPMG.
 Anat holds a BA degree in Accounting and an LL.B, both from Tel Aviv University.